“Nigerian leaders will one day be stoned”- Primate Ayodele

 The way forward

-Primate Ayodele noted that if the government wants to come out of this situation, they must support homemade products, indigenous manufacturers, mechanized agriculture, job creation for the youths, and restructuring.
+Primate Ayodele noted that if the government wants to come out of this situation, it must support homemade products, indigenous manufacturers, mechanized agriculture, job creation for the youths, and restructuring.

 Exposed: Top Abuja cleric reveals why other pastors are angry with Oyedepo, Adeboye, Kumuyi